ExactTarget/fuelux/README.md

 ## The FuelUX Philosophy

 Our aim is to provide a suite of related but independent projects that help web developers integrate, manage, and customize quality libraries and utilities to more efficiently develop, maintain, test, and distribute their projects.
-Any improvements or fixes we make to these open source projects will be contributed upstream if they are useful to the rest of the community.
+Any improvements or fixes we make to the open source projects we use will be contributed upstream if they are useful to the rest of the community.

 ## Acknowledgements